hyperledger-archives/fabric-chaintool/README.md

 }
 ```
-Chaintool deterministically maps transactions/queries declared within a CCI to an [encoded function name](#function-encoding), and expects the corresponding input parameter to be a base64 encoded protobuf message as the first and only arg string.
+Chaintool deterministically maps functions declared within a CCI to an [encoded function name](#function-encoding), and expects the corresponding input parameter to be a base64 encoded protobuf message as the first and only arg string.

 Example:
 ```
-{"function":"org.hyperledger.chaincode.example02/query/1","args":["CgNmb28="]}}
+{"function":"org.hyperledger.chaincode.example02/fcn/3","args":["CgNmb28="]}}
 ```

 #### Function Encoding

 Function naming follows the convention *interface-name/method-type/method-index*.
-For instance, invoking *MakePayment* from our [example](./examples/example02/app/src/interfaces/org.hyperledger.chaincode.example02.cci) would be *org.hyperledger.chaintool.example02/txn/1*.
-Because its transaction #1 in the org.hyperledger.chaintool.example02 interface.
+For instance, invoking *MakePayment* from our [example](./examples/example02/app/src/interfaces/org.hyperledger.chaincode.example02.cci) would be *org.hyperledger.chaintool.example02/fcn/1*.
+Because its function #1 in the org.hyperledger.chaintool.example02 interface.

-##### Method Types

-There are two types of methods: transactions and queries.
-We therefore have two values in the function name that correspond to the underlying method type:

-- "txn" - transactions
-- "query" - queries

 ### Output Protocol